Sponsored by Kyushu Tourism Board.

 Immersing yourself in nature

-If I had to talk about just a single thing about my trip to Kyushu, it would have to be the beauty of its natural landscapes, which feel so wild and preserved.
+If I had to talk about just one thing from my trip to Kyushu, it would have to be the beauty of its natural landscapes, which feel both wild and preserved.

 And I cannot mention Kyushu’s incredible nature without talking about Aso-Kuju National Park!
 Mostly famous for the impressive Mt.
 Aso, the largest active volcano in Japan, the Kuju mountain range is also worth the trip.
 It is the ideal destination for hiking, nature and even wine enthusiasts!